- Interview with Janis Krums, the twitter user who shared the first picture of the Hudson River landing - Reanne, Austin, Ginny, Ben

 View more presentations from Corinne .

-Social Customer Relationship Management with regard to the need to listen in on online conversations.
+You may also want to read Brian Solis' new post on Social Customer Relationship Management with regard to the need to listen in on online conversations.
 Yahoo pipes offer a very basic, yet easy way to do what Solis is describing here:

 Listening to the dialog related to specific keywords within every community, initially, will help us define and chart an accurate social map that pinpoints the exact communities that require our attention, the volume and frequency of relevant conversations, and the tonality and reach of those conversations within their respective networks.